grscheller/neovim-notes/notes/10-Configuration.md

 * syntax scripts deal with filetype-specific syntax highlighting matters
   * located: `${XDG_DATA_HOME}/nvim/syntax`

-A filetype plugin is like a global plugin, but only runs when entering a buffer nvim has identified by filetype.
+A filetype plugin scripts is like a global plugin, but only runs when entering a buffer nvim has identified by filetype.
 Filetype plugins can set options, define keymappings, define abbreviations, define functions and manipulate the buffer.

-The second two are obsoleted by LSP.
-The only use case I see for them is getting around a broken nvim system configuration.
+The second two types of scripts are pretty much obsoleted by LSP.
+The only use case I see for them is getting around a broken nvim system configurations.

 The sourcing order is not "per-location", it is "per-function":

 #### first wave: filetype plugins

-* ~/.config/nvim/ftplugin/foo.lua
+* ~/.config/nvim/ftplugin/foobar.lua
-* $VIMRUNTIME/ftplugin/foo.lua
+* $VIMRUNTIME/ftplugin/foobar.lua
-* ~/.config/nvim/after/ftplugin/foo.lua
+* ~/.config/nvim/after/ftplugin/foobar.lua

 #### second wave: indent scripts

-* ~/.config/nvim/indent/foo.lua
+* ~/.config/nvim/indent/foobar.lua
-* $VIMRUNTIME/indent/foo.lua
+* $VIMRUNTIME/indent/foobar.lua
-* ~/.config/nvim/after/indent/foo.lua
+* ~/.config/nvim/after/indent/foobar.lua

 #### third wave: syntax scripts

-* ~/.config/nvim/syntax/foo.lua
+* ~/.config/nvim/syntax/foobar.lua
-* $VIMRUNTIME/syntax/foo.lua
+* $VIMRUNTIME/syntax/foobar.lua
-* ~/.config/nvim/after/syntax/foo.lua
+* ~/.config/nvim/after/syntax/foobar.lua

-Where "foo" is a filetype known to nvim.
-New filetypes can be added via the function vim.filetype.add() from the Lua filetype module.
-For an example, see:
+Where "foobar" is a filetype known to nvim.
+New filetypes can be added via the Lua function vim.filetype.add() from the nvim filetype module.
+For an example see:

 ```vim
    :help lua-filetype